 - To make neat slices of tomato, a serrated knife works best.
 I used this Wusthof Classic Bread Knife (affiliate link) which worked really well.

 - Before placing the basil leaves on the salad, feel free to tear any larger leaves up into smaller pieces if you prefer.
-I did this with some GIANT basil leaves I had that would have been way too huge to eat in one bite!
+I have done this with some GIANT basil leaves I had that would have been way too huge to eat in one bite!

 - When it's time to serve the burrata caprese, I found the thinner edge of a metal serving spoon (as opposed to wood) worked best to both break into and scoop the burrata.